rackerlabs/docs-cloud-rackconnect/api-docs/general-api-info/role-based-access-control.rst

-For more information about RBAC, see the :rax-devdocs:`RBAC<cloud-identity/v2/developer-guide/#document-authentication-info/role-based-access-control>` section in the "Rackspace Identity Client Developer Guide".
-See the following links for information about how to manage users and roles by using the Rackspace Identity service:
+For more information about RBAC, see the :rax-devdocs:`RBAC<cloud-identity/v2/developer-guide/#document-authentication-info/role-based-access-control>` section in the "Identity Client Developer Guide".
+See the following links for information about how to manage users and roles by using the Identity service:

 -  :rax-devdocs:`Add account user<cloud-identity/v2/developer-guide/#add-user>`